Uber strips power from ousted CEO Travis Kalanick

 The vote is a huge win for Uber's new CEO, Dara Khosrowshahi.
 He was able to calm a tumultuous storm brewing in the company's board and secure one of Uber's biggest-ever investments in just over a month on the job.

-Softbank has agreed to make an initial investment of between $1 billion and $1.25 billion in Uber, buying new shares to maintain the company's $69 billion valuation.
-It also committed to spend billions more purchasing between 14% and 17% of the company's shares already held by current stakeholders at a discounted rate.
+Softbank has agreed to make an initial investment of between $1 billion and $1.25 billion in Uber, buying new shares to maintain the company's $69 billion valuation, the person familiar with the board's decision said.
+The Japanese company also committed to spend billions more purchasing between 14% and 17% of the company's shares already held by current stakeholders at a discounted rate.

-Pending the sale of those shares, Benchmark has agreed to drop its lawsuit against Kalanick.
+Pending the sale of those shares, Benchmark has agreed to drop its lawsuit against Kalanick, the person said.

 Related: Uber CEO to meet London transport boss about ban